Edible Flowers

 Tips for Using Edible Flowers

-- Wash flowers gently before use.
+- Wash gently before use.